bradfrost/atomic-design/chapter-4.md

 > Let’s change the phrase “designing in the browser” to “deciding in the browser.” <cite>[Dan Mall](https://the-pastry-box-project.net/dan-mall/2012-september-12)</cite>

 Having the design represented in the browser *in addition to* other design artifacts gives teams to ability to paint a fuller picture.
-Teams may demonstrate aesthetically-focused design ideas as a static image and simultaneously demonstrate a working prototype of that same idea.
-Getting to this point requires true collaboration between designers and developers, and hinges on honest conversation to properly set everyone's expectations.
+Teams may demonstrate an aesthetically-focused design idea as a static image and simultaneously demonstrate a working prototype of that same idea.

+Getting to this point requires true collaboration between designers and developers, and hinges on honest conversation to  set everyone's expectations.

 #### An iterative iterative iterative iterative process
-Without setting the proper expectations, suddenly showing stakeholders new and diverse artifacts can scramble their brains.
-That's why it's important to set their expectations to get them comfortable with viewing works in progress rather than glossy static images.

-I think of the digital design process as being quite similar to stone sculpture.
+I think of a successful digital design process as being quite similar to subtractive stone sculpture.
+At the start of the process, the sculptor (and their client) has a general idea of what they're creating, but that vision won't be fully realized until the sculpture is complete.

+The sculptor starts with a giant slab of rock and starts chipping away at it.
+After a first pass, a crude shape begins to form.
+They take another pass and the shape becomes more pronounced.
+After a few rounds of whacking away at the rock, it becomes clear that the sculptor's subject is a human form.

+With the general shape of the sculpture roughed out, the artist can then begin honing in on specific sections of the piece.
+For instance, they may begin detailing the face.
+After several passes, they then move onto the arms, and then the legs.
+All the while, they step back to see how those details impact the overall sculpture.
+They continue this process until

-{% include figure.html src="../images/content/stone-sculptor.jpg" caption="<a href='http://flickr.com/photos/15609463@N03/7854373494/'>image credit</a>" %}
+{% include figure.html src="../images/content/stone-sculptor.jpg" caption="<a href='http://flickr.com/photos/15609463@N03/7854373494/'>Image credit</a>" %}

+Unlike stone sculpture, we have the power of *undo*!
 Again, pixels are cheap.

-As mentioned in Chapter 1, most every organization these days desires to become more "agile", which I feel is shorthand for create an efficient, more collaborative process.

-- More important make steps in the right direction than painting an unrealistic final picture
+It's essential to get stakeholders comfortable with viewing works in progress rather than fully-baked designs and functioning code.
+As I mentioned in Chapter 1, most every organization these days desires to become more "agile", and that is what being agile entails.
+Rather than painting an unrealistic final picture, **it's more important to make steps in the right direction**.

-- Accept gray, blurriness.
-Human beings don't neatly fit into the rigid borders of Excel documents and Gantt charts, despite the wishes of project managers.
+Without setting the proper expectations, suddenly showing stakeholders new and diverse artifacts may scramble their brains.
+That's why it's important to communicate to get them comfortable with a fuzzier process.
+Despite the wishes of project managers, human beings don't neatly fit into the rigid borders of Excel documents and Gantt charts.

 - Constant communication and true collaboration become the glue that holds the process together.

 ## Establishing direction